To Prove Four Color Theorem: Terminology and Definitions

-In Figure~\ref{fig-0} there is a example to show how to do contraction.
-In Figure~\ref{fig-0}.$a$, on the set of vertices $W=\{w_1,w_2,w_3\}$ define equivalence relation $R=\{\{w_1,w_2\},\{w_3\}\}$; in Figure~\ref{fig-0}.$b$, the graph is $G_{R}$, in which $w'$ is contracted from $\{w_1,w_2\}$. {\it One equivalent relation is called ``{\it admissive}'' if in the relation, $v_1,v_2$ are equivalent implies no edge $e(v_1,v_2)$ between them}.
+In Figure~\ref{fig-0} there is an example to show how to do contraction.
+In Figure~\ref{fig-0}.$a$, on the set of vertices $W=\{w_1,w_2,w_3\}$ define equivalence relation $R=\{\{w_1,w_2\},\{w_3\}\}$; in Figure~\ref{fig-0}.$b$, the graph is $G_{R}$, in which $w'$ is contracted from $\{w_1,w_2\}$. {\it An equivalence relation is called ``{\it admissive}'' if in the relation, $v_1,v_2$ are equivalent implies no edge $e(v_1,v_2)$ between them}.
 The relation in Figure~\ref{fig-0} is admissive.